 How to buy a shrimp?

 I always like to buy super fresh raw or live shrimp.
-Buying with the head on can insure that they have never been frozen.
-Plus head on shrimp can provide a lot of flavor for stock or sauce.
-I never recommend to buy pre-cooked shrimp for any recipe for it is consistently overcooked and has a very bland taste.
+Buying with the head on can ensure that they have never been frozen.
+Plus, head on shrimp can provide a lot of flavors for stock or sauce.
+I never recommend buying pre-cooked shrimp for any recipe for it is consistently overcooked and has a very bland taste.

 How to thaw shrimp?